Launchpaddy/basic_elixer/README.md

 # basic_elixer
-A place for me to mess around with branches and git commands without breaking my work enviroment
+A place for me to mess around with branches and git commands without breaking my work environment